 - Establishment of Mental Health Care Center: In government hospitals collaborating with NGOs and revised its budget allocation to MHPS issues although it’s not in function which needs a strong follow up and advocacy.
 And there is increase in the sum attributed for mental health sector continuously over the years

-- National Health policy update: GoN formulated and brought in and implemented an updated National Health Policy – 2014 after 23 years including mental health as core component of health
+- National Health policy update: Government of Nepal formulated, brought in and implemented an updated National Health Policy – 2014 after 23 years including mental health as core component of health

 - Allocation of budget for survey: for the comprehensive National Mental Health Survey in Nepal for the first time in 2016